In college, you usually have a lot of free time to do extra stuff.

 How about using that time to gain the edge over your peers in terms of technical skills?

-vWorker is an excellent site to practise your skills and earn some bucks at the same time.
-Pick up projects from vWorker.com related to your course content for that semester.
-Avoid big risks – you don’t want to gain a bad reputation on the site.
+vWorker used to be an excellent site to practise your skills and earn some bucks at the same time.
+As a student, I've picked up projects from vWorker.com related to my course content and benefited greatly.

 Online Course Sites